Calls, team meetings, and partner conversations, transcribed and filed by participant, automatically.

-Most operators run the day across fifteen tabs, three CRMs, two inboxes, and a notes app they forgot the password to.
-The data already exists.
+Your day runs across fifteen tabs, a handful of apps, two inboxes, and a notes app you forgot the password to.
+The information already exists.
 It is just scattered.
-There is no single screen that shows you the whole business at once, and nothing you can simply talk to.
-So you click, you hunt, you switch context, and the real work waits.
+There is no single screen that shows you everything at once, and nothing you can simply talk to.
+So you click, you hunt, you switch context, and the things that matter wait.
+Whether you are running a business or just running your life, it does not have to be this way.

 Jarvis is the voice layer.
 It wakes on a phrase you choose (the default is "Jarvis"), answers in a calm British voice, and drives every part of the bridge by command.
 You can interrupt it any time by saying stop, hitting ESC, or clicking the reactor.